rubensworks/article-privacy-decentralized/content/solution.md

 In order to support privacy-preserving summaries, there is a need to generate access keys for both the acquaintances and the friends files, such that the summary generation process does not work with plain text attributes but rather cipher text.
 Given that data in the everyone file is public by default, no key is needed.

+{:.todo}
+What is the *the everyone file*?
+Typo?

-In this paper, we propose that there is a many to many mapping between quads and policies and a one to one mapping between access policies (enforced at query times) and access keys (used to create privacy preserving data summaries).
+In this paper, we propose that there is a many to many mapping between quads and policies and a one to one mapping between access policies (enforced at query time) and access keys (used to create privacy preserving data summaries).
 Our initial proposal makes use of simple symmetric keys, however for more complex scenarios both attribute-based encryption and/or key derivation algorithms could be use to provide support for more complex access policies.

 When to comes to policy management, there is a need to ensure that (i) access keys are tightly bound to access policies, and (ii) said keys are distributed to authorised individuals (i.e. acquaintances and friends).
 In order to revoke access to a particular individual one would need to regenerate the keys and redistribute them to authorised individuals.